viplavfauzdar/adk-ollama-litellm-poc/README.md

 LiteLlm is the bridge between ADK and the local Ollama server (`http://localhost:11434`).
 The helper plugin rewrites any plain-text tool call JSON that llama3 emits so ADK can execute the correct Python function and feed the result back to the model.

-To try the weather workflow, ask the assistant something like “What’s the weather for 94107?”—the root agent will delegate to the weather specialist, which calls `weather_by_zip` and summarizes the live conditions.
+To try the weather workflow, ask the assistant something like “What’s the weather for 94107?”—the agent will call `weather_by_zip`, then summarize the live conditions in °F with wind details.